philiagus/parser/doc/result-builder.md

 The ResultBuilder handles these details for your convenience, providing multiple methods.

 - `logError` adds a provided Error object to the list of errors or throws it directly if `throw mode` is enabled
-- `logErrorUsingDebug` creates a new Error object internally, using the `Debug` class to build a helpful Error message
+- `logErrorStringify` creates a new Error object internally, using the `Stringify` class to build a helpful Error message

 No matter which of the two methods you use, both might _not_ stop your code flow (given that in `gather mode` they do not throw a `ParsingException`).